Maximizing Protein Production Workflows

 Heather Lopes, Director & Head, Protein Sciences, Aera Therapeutics , Director, Head of Protein Sciences , Protein Sciences , Aera Therapeutics

-Protein Sciences at Aera Therapeutics has developed a robust multi-production platform that encompasses multiple expression systems, utilization of complex chromatography over automated 4-step and 2-step preparative purifications, and automated small-scale productions to support an internally built yeast display platform.
+Protein Sciences at Aera Therapeutics has developed a robust multi-production platform that encompasses multiple expression systems, utilization of complex chromatography over automated 4-step and 2-step preparative purifications, and a robust internally-built yeast display platform.

 Accelerating the Drug Discovery Pipeline: Rapid Production and Characterization of Biologics to Shorten the Hit-to-Lead Timeline